Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

 John 1:1 “In the beginning the Word already existed.
 The Word was with God, and the Word was God.”

 John 1:14 “So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son.”

-Turning to the Bible during times of struggle, to gain wisdom or to grow closer to God, helps us understand and experience how the Bible can change your life.
+Turning to the Bible during times of struggle, to gain wisdom, or to connect with God, helps you understand and experience how the Bible can change your life.

 Why is the Bible Important?

 The Bible has been the most influential book in my life.
 It has guided me as I have surrendered and released control to God.